 2. GIVE THEM OUR GOD NOT YOUR GOLD

 We cannot truly consecrate by giving what we really have by giving our treasures alone because it is not enough.

-Let them know that we are just a channel of God’s goodness; that every blessing we shares to them is not form us but the fruit of God’s goodness and generosity to us.
+Let them know that we are just a channel of God’s goodness; that every blessing we share with them is not from us but the fruit of God’s goodness and generosity to us.

 We let them realize that God is alive through us.
 We become Jesus to someone.

 We become a living manifestation that God is real because they can sense, they can feel that He is working through us.